Lane/Responder/README.md

 # Responder #

-jQuery plugin to add classes and trigger events based on defined breakpoints.
+Responder is a jQuery plugin to add classes and trigger events based on defined break points (resolution sizes).
+This allows you to style elements and execute javascript based on the browser window resolution or device width.

 ## Usage ##